 - Adds or drops AFTER the “freeze date” will not change funding for the current semester but may impact satisfactory academic progress status.

-- The unit load for students who have not been awarded financial aid by the “freeze date” will be based on the units enrolled in on the day the file is awarded.
+- The unit load for students who have not been awarded financial aid by the “freeze date” will be based on the units enrolled at the time the file is awarded.

-- Please double check your enrollment status in EServices prior to the “freeze date” to ensure that you are properly registered in the correct classes.
+- Please double check your enrollment status in MyPalomar prior to the “freeze date” to ensure that you are properly registered in the correct classes.